 About Australian Catholic University

-ACU’s six campuses across Australia, give you the opportunity to study in many different locations.
-The university’s campuses are located in the capital cities of Sydney, Melbourne and Brisbane; the national capital Canberra; and the regional centre of Ballarat.
+ACU’s six campuses across Australia give you the opportunity to study in many different locations.
+The University’s campuses are located in the capital cities of Sydney, Melbourne and Brisbane, the national capital Canberra and the regional centre of Ballarat.
 The campuses are friendly and modern.
-Students enjoy small classes and personalised learning and have easy access to lecturers, staff and facilities.
+Students enjoy small classes and personalised learning with easy access to lecturers, staff and facilities.

 North Sydney Campus,40 Edward Street,NORTH SYDNEY,New South Wales,Australia,2060